simulogics/prosperousuniverse-docs/content/wiki/headquarters/_index.md

 * **NEO Charter Exploration:** 2% bonus on metallurgy, 3% on construction
 * **No faction:** 2% bonus on chemistry, fuel refining and resource extraction

+Furthermore, this bonus is modified by the ratio of used base permits to available base permits.
+The lower this ratio is the higher the bonus.

 You can relocate your HQ to another one of your bases every 30 days.
 It will keep its current level.

 ## About this page